brukeg/onramp_vanguard_project/submission/readme.md

 ## Views

 ### top_songs_duration
-__Description:__ Top 10 songs by artist in terms of duration_ms.
-Ordered by artist ascending and duration_ms descending
+__Description:__ Top 10 songs for each artist in terms of duration_ms.
+Ordered by artist ascending and duration_ms descending.

 __Columns__
 - _artist_name:_ The name of the musician or band.